 During these unprecedented times we find ourselves in, there has never been a more important time to empower young people to take a real interest in their physical and mental well-being and development.

 Jeremy Mather is the performance director at Apex2100.
 Having worked for five years in Finance, Jeremy attended Oxford University and made the move into teaching.
 He has been teaching the IB for over ten years.
 Jeremy is a keen sportsman and loves working in a high performing team.
-He said: “Collaborating with the team at the IB has been inspiring, and I am hugely excited by what is being developed on the Serious Fun programme”.
+He said: “Collaborating with the team at the IB has been inspiring, and I am hugely excited by what is being developed on the well-being programme”.